a914-gowtham/RickNMortyCompose/README.md

 <!--- You can find both of these in the url bar when you open your repository in github. -->
 ![Workflow result](https://github.com/a914-gowtham/android-template-compose/workflows/Android%20CI/badge.svg)

 An android app to demo.
-Graphql + Jetpack compose + Hilt. based on https://github.com/Dimillian/MortyUI SwiftUI project and https://github.com/joreilly/MortyComposeKMM Kotlin multiplatform mobile project
+Graphql + Jetpack compose + Hilt / Koin(koin branch). based on https://github.com/Dimillian/MortyUI SwiftUI project and https://github.com/joreilly/MortyComposeKMM Kotlin multiplatform mobile project

 ## 📱 Install